“The whole world, as we experience it visually, comes to us through the mystic realm of color.”

 Q- Why don’t I see Color Schemes for PRO templates?

-A- Well you don’t, yet.
+A- Well you won’t just yet.
 As Free templates are the most widely used of all templates, we chose to start with them when adding color schemes.
 However, we’ll gradually start enabling color schemes for PRO templates as well.
 Stay tuned!

 Q- Why do some templates have only a default color scheme?